datacarpentry/datacarpentry.github.io/pages/instructor-checklist.md

 ## Before the workshop:
 - [ ] Coordinate with the lead instructor to decide who is teaching what, and in which order
-- [ ] If your workshop is self-organized, meet with the lead instructor to be trained in [Data Carpentry’s teaching practices](https://swcarpentry.github.io/instructor-training/16-practices/)
+- [ ] If your workshop is self-organized, and you are not a certified Data Carpentry instructor, meet with the lead instructor to be trained in [Data Carpentry’s teaching practices](https://swcarpentry.github.io/instructor-training/16-practices/)
 - [ ] Test your installation instructions to make sure they work as expected
 - [ ] Read the [lesson(s)](http://www.datacarpentry.org/lessons/) you are going to teach in detail
 - [ ] If there is an [instructor’s guide](/for-instructors/#contribute-to-instructor-notes) for your lesson, read it carefully